 Today, 50% of young people grow up in non-voting households.
 Only about half of eligible voters participate in Presidential elections and about one-third participate in local elections.
-The figures are even lower for minority populations and young adults.
+The figures are even lower for communities of color and young adults.

 - Resources for educators to help create meaningful lessons and classroom discussions around key civic concepts.

 - Access to ballot-counting machines so that it’s easy to tally and report on the results when the election is over.